Launching dynamic pricing:

 To enlarge the image, click on it.

 • Step 2.
-Compare all available descriptive characteristics of the stores chosen in Step 1.
+Compare all available descriptive characteristics of the stores selected in Step 1.

 It is more efficient if the retailer makes this "manual" step on its side.
-For an external contractor, this task could be quite difficult.
+For an external contractor, this task might be quite challenging.

 Why is this step the second, not the first?

-"We only have 30 stores.
-It is nothing to describe.
-Our managers keep all the information in their heads."
+"We have only 30 stores.
+There isn't much to describe.
+Our managers retain all the information in their heads."

-Descriptive characteristics of the store do not always affect its sales.
+Descriptive store characteristics do not always influence sales.

-Obviously, it is better not to compare a hypermarket with a supermarket.
-But if two stores are located in shopping centers, this does not mean they are similar, because shopping centers can differ significantly.
-Therefore, the dynamics of stores in these centers can also be significantly different.
+While it is preferable not to compare a hypermarket with a supermarket, two stores located in shopping centers may not be similar due to significant differences between the centers.
+Thus, the dynamics of stores in these centers can also vary greatly.

 • Step 3.
-Choose the assortment of goods for the pilot.
+Select the product assortment for the pilot.

-It makes perfect sense to include only part of the assortment in the pilot sometimes.
+Sometimes, it makes sense to include only a portion of the assortment in the pilot.
+Situations in which this is recommended include:

 1) The retail chain does not have two sufficiently similar stores.